 Alternatives is a nonprofit organization that provides research based youth development programs and training to organizations and communities that build on the strengths of young people in order for them to become healthy, principled and creative young people fully engaged in the life of the community.

 We are governed by a volunteer board of directors in Hampton Virginia.
-Our executive team is led by the executive director, Kathy Johnson, and includes three centers: Training, Creativity, and Civic Engagement.
+Our executive team is led by the executive director, Ragen Johnson, and includes three centers: Training, Creativity, and Civic Engagement.

 2. What is Youth Development?